How does abortion translate? Ballot measures are a challenge for interpreters

 For example, Colorado’s Amendment 79 seems relatively straightforward: A “yes” vote would enshrine “a right to abortion” in the state constitution.

-But the Ute’s written dictionary has fewer than 10,000 words, so Ute language teacher Helen Munoz will translate in person on Election Day.
+But there’s no single word for abortion in the native language of the Ute Mountain Ute tribe in Colorado’s Montezuma County, whose written dictionary has fewer than 10,000 words, so Ute language teacher Helen Munoz will translate in person on Election Day.

 One phrase describing abortion in Ute means “your baby, you’re killing it,” Munoz explained.
 Another points to ending a pregnancy before the embryo develops, as in, “your baby, before it grows, it’s done.”